Gabriel Knight (1993) Repaired Speech

 INSTRUCTIONS

-You will need something which can apply LZMA-compressed xdelta patches, such as Delta Patcher (grab the appropriate file your machine, e.g. windows_bin_x86.zip
+You will need something which can apply LZMA-compressed xdelta patches, such as Delta Patcher (grab the appropriate file for your machine, e.g. windows_bin_x86.zip

 ).
 Many other implementations exist for various platforms.